 Each white opaque, hard gelatin capsule (size 0) with blue printing of "BAYER" cross and "100 mg" on the body of capsule, contains 100 mg of larotrectinib.
 Nonmedicinal ingredients: gelatin printing ink (shellac, FD&C Blue No. 2 Aluminum Lake, titanium dioxide, propylene glycol, ammonia solution, dimethicone), and titanium dioxide.

-Each mL of clear yellow to orange liquid solution contains 20 mg of larotrectinib.
+Each mL of citrus-berry flavoured, clear yellow to orange liquid solution contains 20 mg of larotrectinib.
 Nonmedicinal ingredients: bitterness masking flavour (propylene glycol, natural flavour), taste modifier flavour (propylene glycol, glycerol, natural flavour), hydroxypropyl betadex, natural bitterness masking type flavour (glycerol, natural flavor ingredients), natural masking type flavour (glycerol, natural flavour ingredients), Ora-SweetÒ (purified water, sucrose, glycerol, sorbitol, citric acid, sodium dihydrogen phosphate, flavouring and preservative agents methylparahydroxybenzoate and potassium sorbate), purified water, and sodium citrate.